adiltemp908-cyber/Adil_Muahmmed-Capstone-MAT496/README.md

 ## Overview

-The vision is to have a llm equiped with amazon dataset who will provide further details and reviews from websearch after shortlisting the item from database based on the users requiremnets.
+The vision is to have a llm equiped with amazon dataset who will provide further details and reviews from websearch after shortlisting the item from database based on the users requirements.
+The link will be replaced with our affliate link.
+This can be advertised on a platfrom as a new way to search for products as amazon just shows promoted advertised products or their own products first.
+This is a way to get users to use this service and generate generate business

 ---